Czech presidency proposes fossil-fuel tax compromise

 Fossil-fuel criticism

-Fossil fuel companies, including TotalEnergies, had objected to the original proposal because relatively meagre profits during the Covid-19 period skewed the calculation downwards, making current profits seem higher than they actually are.
+Fossil fuel companies, including TotalEnergies, and oil and gas lobbyist FuelsEurope have pushed back against the original proposal because relatively meagre profits during the Covid-19 period skewed the calculation downwards they argued, making current profits seem higher.

-In a September position paper, the Spanish petrochemical giant Repsol argud the tax would be "counterproductive" for new energy investments.
+In a September position paper, the Spanish petrochemical giant Repsol also noted the tax would be "counterproductive" for new energy investments.

 According to Fitch credit-ratings agency, Repsol is one of the companies most affected by the tax.

-But all companies affected by the windfall tax will keep generating a "healthy cash flow" due to high energy prices, the agency concludes.
+But it dispelled the notion EU tax plans will hamper the strong performance of oil and gas companies and enured all companies affected by the windfall tax will keep generating a "healthy cash flow" due to high energy prices.

 Nonetheless, Repsol CEO Josu Jon Imaz recently described the windfall tax as "discriminatory."